Get a MarquetteCard

 Request New Network Jack

 A network jack is the outlet that you connect your computer to, giving you Internet access.
 Contact the IT Services Help Desk at (414) 288-7799 to arrange for new network jacks.
 The building, room and wall location are needed as well as the name of a contact person and the budget account number.
-IT Services verifies an available network slot and sends the request onto Facilities Services who contract for the work.
+IT Services verifies an available network slot and sends the request onto Facilities Planning and Management who contract for the work.
 The maximum cost is $375 and the lead time is about two weeks.

 Get Help Choosing a Computer